telliott99/MySwift2/chapter5/operators.rst

 I believe I put this in the section on random numbers, but it is pretty cool so I'll repeat it here.

 What I want is an operator to do exponentiation.
 Swift doesn't have one, but I can define my own.
-Here is one:
+Here it is:

 .. sourcecode:: swift